facelessuser/BracketHighlighter/readme.md

 #About
 This is a fork of pyparadigm's [SublimeBrackets](https://github.com/pyparadigm/SublimeBrackets "Go to SublimeBrackets.")
-I forked this to fix some issues I had and add some features I wanted.
+I forked this to fix some issues I had and to add some features I wanted.
 I also wanted to improve the efficiency of the matching.
 I also merged in pyparadigm's SublimeTagmatcher as well.
 This cuts down on the parallel searching that is now streamlined in one search.

 # Installation